arunkv7/arunkv7.github.io/_pages/about_einstein.md

 ## Arun Kumar Varanasi
 **Principal Investigator**

-I am currently an Assistant Professor at the Department of Chemical Engineering, Saintgits College, Kottayam, India.
-Before that, I had a (very competitive) postdoctoral stint at International Centre for Theoretical Sciences, bangalore for three years.
-Even before that, I graduated with my Ph.D. in Engineering Mechanics Unit, JNCASR, bangalore.
+I am an Assistant Professor in the Department of Chemical Engineering at Saintgits College of Engineering, Kottayam, India.
+I previously held a competitive postdoctoral fellowship at the International Centre for Theoretical Sciences (ICTS–TIFR), Bengaluru, where I worked for three years.
+I completed my Ph.D. in Engineering Mechanics at the Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Bengaluru.

 You can link to your favorite [subreddit](https://reddit.com).